Serrulien/webpack4-pug-scss-ts/README.md

 # Boilerplate for webpack4 + pug.js + scss + typescript
-This configuration is easy to understand and to modify.
-Fitted to build multiple html pages website thanks to :
+**Compile your pug templates into html files at build time.
+Manage your scripts and assets with webpack.** This configuration is easy to understand and to modify.
+Fitted to build multiple html pages application (aka MPA) thanks to :
 - webpack v4
 - pug.js (templating engine)
 - scss (css preprocessor)
 - typescript

+You will compile your templates into ressources. **Pug templates are compiled at build-time.** But you may alter the final html file as usual on the client side.

 ## NPM scripts
 - `npm run start` - run the dev server on localhost:8080